 Lab Leadership: The Music Cognition Lab is Co-Directed by Dr. Reyna Gordon and Dr. Miriam Lense.

-Dr. Reyna Gordon, PhD., is the Director of Vanderbilt's Music Cognition Lab.
-The Lab is comprised of an interdisciplinary team focused on exploring the role of rhythm skills in language development and language disorders.
-This includes research examining the relationship between rhythm and grammar skills in typical development and specific language impairment, neural mechanisms underlying rhythm and grammar skills, musical training to improve language skills, and the genetics of language disorders.
+Dr. Reyna Gordon, PhD leads our Rhythm, Language & Genetics Group, an interdisciplinary team focused on exploring the role of rhythm in language development and disorders from behavioral, cognitive, neural, and genetic perspectives.
+Our research examines the relationship between rhythm and grammar skills in typical development and developmental language disorder, the neural mechanisms underlying rhythm and grammar skills, the genetics of language disorders, and how musical training can improve language skills.

-Dr. Miriam Lense, PhD, a Research Instructor in the Music Cognition Lab leads research on music and social communication and engagement in typical development and those with developmental disabilities.
-Themes of this research include the role of rhythm in social communication and engagement, parent-child musical engagement experiences, modulation of emotion and arousal levels via musical experiences, and atypical sensory processing and musical engagement in individuals with developmental disabilities, particularly autism and Williams syndrome.
+Miriam Lense, PhD leads our Music, Social Engagement, & Development Group.
+Their research is focused on the development of rhythmic entrainment and the relationships between music and social communication and engagement in individuals with and without developmental disorders.
+Research themes include the role of rhythm in social communication and engagement, modulation of emotion and social connection via musical experiences, parent-child musical interaction experiences, and atypical sensory processing and musical engagement in individuals with developmental disorders, particularly Autism Spectrum Disorder (ASD) and Williams syndrome.